Crispy Apple Chips make a healthy and easy snack. This post gives instructions on how to dehydrate apples without a dehydrator.

 - In a large bowl, mix citric acid or lemon juice with the water.

-- It is up to you whether or not to slice your apples.
+- It is up to you whether or not to peel your apples.
 I never do, but we primarily use them for snacking.
 If you want to preserve your apples for baking, you might decide to peel them.

 - Core and cut your apples into thin slices, 1/8" thick.
 I have a coring tool that is handy if you core apples regularly, but a sharp knife will work as well.
 And I use my mandoline to slice my apples.